 The turnover on the right part of the dashboard is shown in a 5-year timeframe to see the development over a longer period.
 It measures the number of times the inventory was sold (in this case, during a year) and it is advisable to compare these numbers with the industry average and try to achieve a higher rate.

-Additional metrics will tell you details about the inventory management, costs of storing, and out of stock items.
+Additional metrics will tell you details about the inventory management, costs of storing, and out-of-stock items.
 All these touchpoints will help modern COOs in optimizing operations and delivering additional business value to the company.

 With datapine, this can take a few minutes.
-Thanks to our modern solutions, you can build your own dashboards and reports that will take your operating tasks onto the next level.
+Thanks to our modern solutions, you can build your own dashboards and reports that will take your operating tasks to the next level.
 The best part is - we offer a 14-day trial, completely free, so start today, and reap great rewards tomorrow!